nearform/orion/packages/hasura/README.md

    ```bash
    yarn migrate status
    ```
-1. Apply each migration file created above (without actually executing them) to the DB.
+1. Apply each migration file that was created in the above steps to the DB.
+They should be applied with the `--skip-execution` flag so that the are just marked as applied without executing since the DB is already configured.
 For each migration run:
    ```bash
    yarn migrate apply --version {MIGRATION_VERSION} --skip-execution
    ```